WestonThayer/portfolio2/src/writing/intro-to-font-metrics/index.md

     caption="Title / description from https://helmsworkshop.com/clients."
 }}

+When we vertically center icons with type, we’re usually centering based on the cap height (if the first letter is uppercase) or the x-height (if the first letter is lowercase).

+{{> post-figure--img
+    alt="Screenshot of Google Contacts showing that next to each contact’s avatar, their name is vertically centered according to the first uppercase letter" src="cap-height-google-contacts.png"
+}}

 Typographic anatomy plays a big part in our designs.
 Pieces of that anatomy are encoded in font metrics, which open the door for our tools to help in new ways.

 ## How do our tools use font metrics today?